 Proxycurl Shuts Down.
 Thank you.

 In January earlier this year (2025), LinkedIn filed a lawsuit against Proxycurl.
 Today, we are shutting Proxycurl down.
+The team is now focused on NinjaPear, a customer support helpdesk that gives you 42 lookalike B2B prospects for every new chat.
 Regardless of the merits of LinkedIn's lawsuit, there is no winning in fighting this.
 This is due to two reasons:

 If I were sappy and any less of an optimist than I am, I'd be dismissive of the fact that LinkedIn had to resort to lawfare to shut us down.
 Instead, I have now learned a lesson: if I were to build a great and big business, lawfare had better be one of the weapons in my arsenal.
 And I had better build a business big and fast, so that LinkedIn (or any other huge incumbent competitor) would think twice before suing me, especially if a harmful legal precedent might be made against a defendant with means (like Apollo).